Ducati and Scrambler Tool Kits

 When the belt tension is complete, reassemble the covers, oil pressure sensor and sensor lead.
 Install the spark plugs and spark plug leads. remove the engine rotating tool.
 Inspect the cover plate o-ring looking for nicks, cracks, or cuts.
 If defective replace the o-ring.
 Reinstall the cover plate and snug the bolts.

-Once the vertical cylinder is properly tensioned, repeat the tensioning process for the horizontal cylinder.
+Repeat the tensioning process for the both belts (horizontal and vertical).
 When both belts are tensioned correctly, use the engine rotating tool to rotate the engine through several revolutions.
 Align the timing marks and check belt tension again.

 A properly tensioned belt will display 110 (+ or - 5) on the meter.

 Start with the vertical cylinder.
 Apply tension on the belt using the tensioning pully and tighten one of the tensioning pully retaining bolts.
 Place the probe end of the meter near the side of the belt and using a thumb or forefinger "Pluck" or "strum" the belt.
 The belt will vibrate and the meter will briefly display the reading.